playframework/playframework/documentation/manual/gettingStarted/PlayConsole.md

 [my-first-app] $
 ```

-And, if there are no errors with your code, you will see:
+If there are no errors with your code, you will see:

 ```bash
 [my-first-app] $ compile